ehoops-zz/heads-up-clone/README.md

 * Show song and artist (choose random, don't repeat)
 * Tilt to faceUp or faceDown -> go to next song
 * When timer ends, show:
-  * name/artist for each of the songs in the round and random
+  * name/artist for each of the songs in the round
   * random score
   * start button